 ADOPT A PENGUIN

-one of our home pen birds which
+choose one of our home pen birds which

-live permanently at SANCCOB
+live permanently at SANCCOB because they

 cannot survive in the wild …

-Adopt a penguin for R600
+Adopt and name the penguin of your choice for R600

 You will however play a vital role in saving an African penguin … and give your adopted bird the chance to live a natural life in the wild, where it belongs.